 We are pleased to be one of the few places in Pittsburgh and the surrounding area to offer Nitrous Oxide for pain relief.
 Nitrous is an odorless, tasteless gas-mixed with oxygen.
 It is widely used in several countries including the UK, Finland, Sweden, Canada, Australia, and New Zealand.
 It is inhaled through a mask during contractions and provides a feeling of euphoria that dulls the intensity of the labor pain and reduces anxiety.
 Women remain awake and alert, using the gas as needed.
 There are no negative effects on labor and no risk to baby.
 One study showed it decreased the length of labor.

 Since we began using it in 2016, our midwives report that it is an excellent tool to be used when women might have otherwise transferred for an epidural.
-Unfortunately, at this time insurance does not cover Nitrous Oxide.
+Unfortunately, at this time most insurance plans do not cover Nitrous Oxide.
 The out-of-pocket cost is between $50-$200 depending on the length of time spent using it.
 Learn more about Nitrous Oxide.

 We also have short acting pain medication available that can be given through an IV or as an injection.
 It is often given for sleep/rest, but can be useful for pain relief as well.